MarkusJx/node-java-bridge/README.md

 The goal was to create a tool similar to [@joeferner/node-java](https://github.com/joeferner/node-java) since that API seems to be somewhat inactive.

+**This project is still under development, thus, bugs may occur.** Feel free to submit them.

 Key differences from [@joeferner/node-java](https://github.com/joeferner/node-java):

 * The java library is loaded dynamically, thus, the compiled binary is not bound to the specific jdk/jre it was compiled